kunlin0814/TORSMIC/README.md

-# Tumor only RAN-seq somatic mutation identification in canine
+# Tumor only RAN-seq somatic mutation identification in canine (TORSMIC)

 ## **Requirements**